milkandhoney995/myportfolio/README.md

 # myportfolio
-This is my self-introduction portfolio created with WordPress.
+This is the zip file of my self-introduction portfolio created with WordPress.